Render options

 Captions position

-Currently, the available caption positions are Bottom (default), Center and Top, with API values being BOTTOM
+Currently, the available caption positions are Bottom (default), Center and Top, with API values being BOTTOM, CENTER and TOP.

 curl -X POST \